 (I do like to keep a good supply of some basics, though.
 Here are my pantry essentials that I always keep on hand.)

 This past month, here are some of the things I made while Fridge Foraging:

 Barbacoa Beef Enchiladas

-My husband ended up with half of a beef after selling some cattle last year, so our freezer is full.
+My husband ended up with half of the beef after selling some cattle last year, so our freezer is full.
 Our mission this month was to use some of it up, starting with the stew meat.
 So I made my Instant Pot Barbacoa Beef.
 I used the leftover beef to make enchiladas.
-I threw in a half can of green chiles that was in the fridge, used a can of homemade enchilada sauce from the freezer, and combined a few different bits of cheese to come up with enough for the enchiladas.
+I threw in a half can of green chiles that were in the fridge, used a can of homemade enchilada sauce from the freezer, and combined a few different bits of cheese to come up with enough for the enchiladas.
 They were delicious.
 You can use my recipe for green chile chicken enchiladas as a guide, using beef and red sauce in place of the chicken and green sauce.